 BY: DR. JOE ABAH

 EDITOR’S NOTE: Many Nigerians wonder what actually it takes to get work in an international organisations.
 Questions like: Do I need to be nominated?
 If yes, who is going to nominate me?
 Do I need to be a politician to be nominated?
-Do I need my country to help me get win once I get nominated?
-What kind of qualifications are required etc. Dr Joe Abah in a recent thread on his Twitter handle, answer these questions while congratulating Dr Ngozi Okonjo-Iweala, the former Nigerian Minister of Finance, for her nomination as the Director General of the World Trade Organisation.
+Do I need my country to help me win once I got nominated?
+What kind of qualifications are required etc. Dr Joe Abah in a recent thread on his Twitter handle, answers these questions while congratulating Dr Ngozi Okonjo-Iweala, the former Nigerian Minister of Finance, for her nomination as the Director General of the World Trade Organisation.

 With the nomination of Dr Ngozi Okonjo-Iweala for the DG of the World Trade Organisation position, let me try to explain how things like this happen.
 If I have blocked you, you are not the type that needs the information.

 If it is a position you are qualified for, the first thing you need is information.
 You need to know when the position of the incumbent is running out.
 You need to be aware of any “zoning” formula (yes, there is zoning in the international community too, even if it’s informal).

 Even for positions within the country, having good information helps.
 There is one DG that overstayed his tenure by a whole TWO YEARS.
 Nobody outside the organisation knew.
 You’ll never see him in the press.
 He kept everyone sweet, until one person whispered to one of my friends.